VCDW-2025-PROG7311/MathApp/README.md

 * User can enter two numbers, select an option, and click calculate.
 Once calculated, the result is to be shown to the user and written to the SQL DB
 * User can review previous calculations stored in the DB (history)
 * User can clear previous calculations stored in the DB
-* Each user has their own history
+* Each user has their own history (coming soon!)
-* Authentication with logging of errors
+* Authentication with logging of errors (coming soon!)
 * Ensuring that divide by 0 does not happen

 ## Pre-Requisites